Whether visited or unvisited, all links must be underlined at all times except for those areas designated in the

 WCAG 2.0 requires links be distinguished by a method other than color.
 Having link text with a 3:1 contrast difference from surrounding text is sufficient when a visual indicator, such as an underline, appears on focus.
 However, having the indicator always available maximizes link accessibility.

 Link colors help users understand which parts of a website they have visited.
 According to several studies, providing this feedback helps improve users’ speed in finding information.
 In addition, the blue/purple color convention and underline behavior is considered a common experience for users on the Web.
 By following long understood conventions, we reduce users’ confusion and improve their overall success rates.

-Navigational elements of the site are exempt from the visited-link color and underline modifications.
-These areas include: main/primary navigation elements, their respective dropdown menus, left/local navigations, global navigations, and footer links.
-As navigational elements of the site, color/line modifications in these areas may become distracting, as well as unnecessary for users wishing to revisit these areas.
+Navigational elements of the site are exempt from the link color and underline modifications.
+These areas include: main/primary navigation elements, their respective dropdown menus, left/local navigations, global navigations, tiles, buttons, and footer links.
+As navigational elements of the site, color/line modifications in these areas may become distracting, as well as unnecessary for users wishing to visit these areas.

 Section 508, WCAG 2.0 Accessibility requirements: